-Support for the State Need Grant in Washington is very strong, and there are risks to altering its basic structure, not least of which is the possibility that the support for it could weaken if it changed too much.
-Yet if it cannot be funded at the levels established in policy, then the state should consider modifying its eligibility criteria and award amounts policy to be consistent with its funding commitment.
+Support for the State Need Grant in Washington is very strong, and there are risks to altering its basic structure, not least of which is the possibility that support for it could weaken if it changes too much.
+Yet if it cannot be funded at the levels established in policy, then the state should consider modifying award levels to be consistent with its funding commitment.
 That would make the same level of investment more effective since it would be something students and potential students could count on and that the state could use to encourage college preparation, application, and enrollment.